Zoos in Washington & Aquariums – Where To See Animals (Petting Zoos, Reptiles, Kangaroo Farms & More)!

 For entrance into the park, the cost is $3 for every 4 adults.
 Children 16 & under are free.
 You can also use an Interagency Annual Pass, Senior Pass or Access Pass, as well as a National Park pass (if you have a 4th grader get one for free here).
 This spot is not one where you are going to see traditional farm animals, but there is lots of bird watching, and we ran into some snake and turtle sightings too.
 It is set up on a nice boardwalk, so it is beautiful and relaxing.
 It is a great stop off 1-5 if you’re on a longer trip and want to get out and stretch your feet.

-Did we miss any?
+Did we miss any of your favorite aquariums or zoos in Washington – or any other spots you love to view animals?
 Where are your favorite spots to view or interact with animals in Washington?

 More Articles You Might Like